dimibotsk/OmP/OmP1/README.md

 Replace `.SE.nf` with `.PE.nf` for paired-end data processing.

+## Scripts
+- `ReadCount.R`: An R script for counting reads in BAM and FASTQ files and generating summary plots and CSV files.
+- `metaRUN.R`: An R script for performing differential gene expression analysis using the MetaSeqR2 package.

 ## Output
 The output files are organized within the `results` directory, with subdirectories corresponding to each analysis step.
 The differential expression analysis results can be found in the `diff_exp` directory.